Geal/langsec-2017-usenix-article/article.md

 Armed with a safe, low level language, and a parser library, we can now start rewriting core parts of our infrastructure.

-# how to replace part of a C application
+# How to replace part of a C application

 Not all existing applications will support easily a rewrite of their parser.
 If that part of the code is highly coupled with the rest, it will be problematic.
 Thankfully,